 Eventually, when both the concepts are integrated, they get confused.

-Long division is one such method which makes use of the concepts of division, multiplication and subtraction.
+Long division is one such method that makes use of the concepts of division, multiplication and subtraction.
 With these many basic concepts integrated, they are bound to face some difficulty while learning it.

 Instead of just learning about division, students should understand the use of division, the meaning of divisors, dividends and multiples.